museumsvictoria/spatial_audio_server/README.md

   the audio server currently requires exclusive access to the audio device via ALSA.

+- **Windows** - On windows, the default rust toolchain requires that the *Microsoft Visual Studio Build Tools* are installed with the *C++ build tools* box ticked.
+This provides a linker for the rust compiler.
+Be sure to download and install these first.
+As of writing this, the current version is 2019.

+  On Windows, **ninja** is also required for building the `shaderc` dependency.
+  You can download the release from [here](https://github.com/ninja-build/ninja/releases).
+Unzip the `ninja.exe` file and place it somewhere you are happy for it to stay.
+Ensure that the `ninja.exe` file is accessible via the `Path` environment variable.

+  **Audio APIs**

-- **Windows** - By default, windows will use the **WASAPI** audio host that ships with windows.
+  By default, CPAL on Windows will use the **WASAPI** audio host that ships with Windows.
 However, this host has some severe limitations w.r.t. multi-channel support and driver compatibility.

   As a result, we have also provided support for a third-party **ASIO** host which has traditionally been the go-to 3rd-party solution for pro audio